podipo/skella/README.md

 - dist: the destination where the static and compiled files end up

-TO run Bower install, compile the mustache templates and LESS files, and copy static all into /dist, run this:
+To run Bower install, compile the mustache templates and LESS files, and copy static all into /dist, run this:

 	grunt